pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Identifiers 🆔/🆔 Identifier agent/🆔 Identifier 🫥 agent.md

     ---
     <br/>

-1. **Can users with dual nationality bind to two Identity domains?**
+1. **Can users with dual nationality bind to two Identifier domains?**

     Yes.
-    * Users with dual nationality may even have two or more bound [Identity 🆔 vault](<🆔 Identifier 🫥 agent.md>), one per nationality.
+    * Users with dual nationality may even have two or more bound [Identifier 🆔 vault](<🆔 Identifier 🫥 agent.md>), one per nationality.

     ---
     <br/>